School of Chinese Studies

 To enjoy discounts, please contact Zeyu Feng at: [email protected] or (917)513-6026.

-Students must be 8 years old or above.
+Students must be at least 8 years old at start of class.
 No previous Chinese language nor watercolor skills required.

 Sample lesson: “The Great Wall & ‘Magic Points'”